builderx-io/community-app/README.md

 # Community App

-This is a React Native app build with [BuilderX](https://builderx.io/).
+This is a React Native app built with [BuilderX](https://builderx.io/).
 It runs on both Android and iOS.
 It consists of Home, Popular, Notifications, Popular and Post screens.
-It has data integration for realtime data fetching and navigation too.
+It fetches real data from the Reddit api.
+It also has navigation implemented.

 > This app was created using [BuilderX](https://builderx.io/).